microsoft/maro/docs/source/key_components/geographic_visualization.rst

 ----

+Generally, the back end service runs on local machine, occupy the port 5000.
+If port 5000 is already occupied, program would find a free port start from 5000.

+To be specific, if user would like to run the back end service in docker rather on local machine, please run the shell script run_docker.sh under the folder maro\maro\cli\maro_real_time_vis.
+It should be noted that if user run back end service with docker, data processing may be slower than local.

 The program will automatically determine whether to use real-time mode or local mode according to the data status of the current experiment.